Trauma (American band)

 Trauma is an American heavy metal band formed in 1981.
-The band is best known for having bassist Cliff Burton in its initial lineup, who would later leave the band to join Metallica.
+It is best known for featuring Cliff Burton in its initial lineup, who left in 1982 to become the bassist for Metallica.

 The group disbanded in 1985 before re-establishing itself after twenty-eight years (2013) around original vocalist Donny Hillier and returning drummer Kris Gustofson.

-On September 28, 2020, Hillier passed away following an undisclosed illness; he was replaced by vocalist Brian Allen nearly a year later on August 24, 2021.
+On September 28, 2020, Hillier died following an undisclosed illness; he was replaced by vocalist Brian Allen nearly a year later on August 24, 2021.

 On December 6, 2022, Marty Friedman and Trauma were announced as special guests for Queensrÿche's 2023 Digital Noise Alliance Tour; on February 21, 2023, Casey Trask was named as substitute rhythm guitarist for Joe Fraulob on that tour.

-Its current line-up consists of members Gustofson, Steve Robello, Allen and Michael Spencer, with Trask as their touring rhythm guitarist.
+The band's current lineup consists of Kris Gustofson, Steve Robello, Brian Allen, and Michael Spencer, with Casey Trask as their touring rhythm guitarist.